 3. Membership

-The Grant Making Committee shall consist of at least seven members, at least three of which must be Board members.
+The Grant Making Committee shall consist of up to seven members, at least three of which must be Board members.

 The President shall appoint the Board members to serve on this Committee and shall report to the Board on the appointments made.